jezinho22/LSCWC/Presentation-info.md

 ### Technical problems

-- CSS animation for flipping a card
+- CSS animation for flipping a card and making sure it flipped at the right
+  times: it turned out to need more controls after the MVP stage was reached
+- managing different learning content: it will be hard to make fields on card adapt to different info like languages
+- version management: sharing out tasks and then merging the outcomes is tricky when the code overlaps eg in style.css or bug fixing